Make a statement when you make purchases.

 Chase Sapphire Reserve®Read more

-The Chase Sapphire Reserve® is a metal card designed for those who travel often.
-Aside from its sleek appearance, you get to earn points on worldwide travel purchases and dining.
+The Chase Sapphire Reserve® is a metal card designed for travelers.
+Aside from its sleek look, you can earn points on worldwide travel purchases and dining.
 Plus when you redeem your points for travel through the Chase Ultimate Rewards program, you get significantly more point value.

 Best metal credit card for Amazon Prime members: Amazon Prime Rewards Visa Signature Card